Black History Month Celebration

 • Welcome from Al Horvath, ACS CEO

-• Keynote Speakers Dr. Dorothy Philips, ACS President & Dr. Willie May, AAAS Immediate-Past President
+• Keynote Speakers Dr. Phillips, ACS President & Dr. Willie May, AAAS Immediate-Past President

 • Promoting and Advocating for Your Career Q & A